T1GxR/Axion-CS2-RAGE-CHEAT/README.md

 # TO-DO
  + Fix the signatures, schemas and other errors.
  + Improve the rage tab and some miscellaneous features because they were created to manipulate the game server and they only work on local games/practice games.
 Basically on higher ping games, the rage is completely useless, as well as bhop which makes the character fly while holding space.
-Most likely all those bugs can all be fixed if you know what to do.
+All those bugs can be fixed if you know what to do.
  + Some features were implemented from csgo cheats so you know why it's buggy.